Cultural Impact & Advocacy

 - local volunteers an opportunity to be involved with young people in their community in a positive way

-- participating students with the performance opportunity to develop confidence and self-discipline while demonstrating positive role models for their peers
+- participating students with the performance opportunity to develop confidence and self-discipline, while acting as positive role models for their peers

-Since its early days, the Association has provided competitive and non-competitive classes for not only solo and individual competitors, but for community and schools in choruses, bands and orchestras.
+Since its early days, the Association has provided both competitive and non-competitive classes for solo performers, and for community groups and schools in choirs, bands and orchestras.
 SMFA’s continued expansion encouraged the formation of other provincial music organizations.
 Saskatchewan was not only the first to form a Provincial Music Festival Association, but also the first to use a common syllabus for all its member festivals.
 The use of the common syllabus assures that a high standard is maintained.

-Every attempt is made to ensure that the experience attained by participants is beneficial and works in concert with the SMFA vision which is to develop individuals with positive life and performance skills.
+Every attempt is made to ensure that the experience attained by participants is positive, beneficial, and works in concert with the SMFA vision which is to enhance lives through an appreciation for music.

 The Importance of Music in Your Life

-Music fuels the mind and creativity.
-A creative mind has the ability to make discoveries and create innovations.
-Playing a musical instrument gives you the ability to tell the story without words.
-Both require maximum right brain usage which not only exercises ones creativity but also ones intellect.
+Music fuels the mind.
+A creative mind has the ability to discover and to be innovative.
+Playing a musical instrument allows us to tell a story without words.
+Both require maximum right brain usage, which exercises both creativity and intellect.

 Music can be very engaging in the classroom and is a great tool for memorization.
-Using song to teach, enables students to retain that information much quicker and for a longer period of time.
+Teaching through song enables students to retain information more quickly and for a longer period of time.
 Music teaches us self-discipline and time management skills.
-When you study music small steps are taken to achieve larger goals.
-Music education is often used to keep students focused and away for negative influences.
+When we study music, small steps are taken to achieve larger goals.
+Music education keeps students focused and promotes positive choices.

-Music is universal in that there are no boundaries to understanding music.
-Even animals can understand and benefit from music.
+Music is universal, in that there are no boundaries to understanding music.
+Animals, as well as people, can understand and benefit from the power of music.
 It transcends all boundaries of communication.

 Music can whisk you away on an extended journey.
-Music also has the power to suggest movement and feelings.
-A song can be a reminder of a moment which made you particularly sad or very excited and happy.
-Music is the perfect way to communicate love.
+Music also has the power to suggest movement and invoke feelings.
+Music is the perfect way to communicate emotion.

-Music has been known to have healing powers.
-Doctors and therapists often recommend soft music for their patients.
-The positive effect of music can promote revival of hope, joy of existence, and happiness in the mind of the patient making it easier for them to respond positively to treatment.
+Music is known to have healing powers.
+Doctors and therapists often recommend music for their patients.
+The positive effect of music can promote hope, joy and happiness in the mind of the patient, making it easier for them to respond positively to treatment.